sylhare/sylhare.github.io/_posts/2020/2020-07-17-Testing-with-spring-boot.md

 ---

-Since we had a look at spring and springboot in a previous [article]({% post_url 2020/2020-06-22-Springboot-basics %}).
+Since we had a look at spring and springboot in a previous [article][10].
 Let review how we can test the beast!
-Because like all good developer, you like writing good tested code with TDD aka Test Driven Development.
+Because like all good developers, you like writing good tested code with TDD aka Test Driven Development.
 Where you usually _start_ with test... 😅

 ## Test a simple Rest spring application